 "Pharmacy technician" means a person not licensed as a pharmacist or a pharmacist intern, who assists the pharmacist in the preparation and dispensing of medications by performing computer entry of prescription data and other manipulative tasks.
 A pharmacy technician shall not perform tasks specifically reserved to a licensed pharmacist or requiring professional judgment.

-"Legend drug" means a drug which is required by federal law to bear the following statement, "Caution: Federal law prohibits dispensing without prescription."
+"Legend drug" means a drug that is required by federal law to be dispensed only pursuant to the prescription of a licensed practitioner.